 METHODS OF MECHANICAL VENTILATION

 Mechanical ventilators are set to convey a consistent (volume cycled), steady (weight cycled), or a mix of both with every breath.
-Methods and means of ventilation that hold up a basal respiratory rate paying little concern to whether the patient starts an unconstrained breath are alluded to as help or assistance and control (A/C).
+Methods and means of ventilation that hold up a basal respiratory rate paying little concern to whether the patient starts an unconstrained drag, are alluded to as help or assistance and control (A/C).

 - Tidal volume and the respiratory rate, which set the basal ventilation.

-- Affectability and sensitivity of equipment alter the dimension of the negative weight required to trigger the ventilator.
+- The Affectability and sensitivity of equipment alter the dimension of the negative weight required to trigger the ventilator.

-POSITIONING OF PATIENT IS CRUCIAL:
+POSITIONING OF PATIENT IS CRUCIAL

 Mechanical ventilation is regularly carried out and finished with the patient in the semi-upright position.